moeez-tariq/ConfessIt/README.md

 ## [Link to Commented First Draft Schema](db.mjs)

 ## Wireframes
-### Note: For all wireframes after login form, the header and footer will be the same as the home page (not shown in the wireframes excluding homepage)
 / - main page when user is not logged in

 ![list create](documentation/1.png)